jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) company B provides the Commissioner with adequate financial statements under section IP 6; and (d) company A notifies the Commissioner of the treatment of the tax loss under section IP 7.
 Determining amounts
-(3) For the purposes of determining the amount of the loss balance that company A and company B may use, Isections C 5 and IC 8 (which relate to the treatment of tax losses by companies) apply as if the common span were a tax year.
+(3) For the purposes of determining the amount of the loss balance that company A and company B may use, sections IC 5 and IC 8 (which relate to the treatment of tax losses by companies) apply as if the common span were a tax year.

 ### IP 6 Financial statements required
 Financial statements required from company: section IP 3